What is the meaning of Employee Engagement?

 Boost the effectiveness of your process

-:The process is only as effective as the effort the organization, senior leaders, and teams put into action plans based on results to drive necessary changes.
+:The process is only effective if the organization, senior leaders, and teams put effort into creating action plans based on the results.
+These plans are crucial for driving the necessary changes.

 What drives employee engagement?